← Back to Blog

 Warning: The Recovery Scam Is Already Targeting You

-This section may be the most important thing in this entire guide.
+This section is probably the most important thing in the entire guide.

 A legitimate blockchain forensic investigator will give you a free initial consultation, provide a clear scope of work before any payment, never guarantee recovery, and never ask for your private keys or seed phrases under any circumstances.